metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Working with Google BigQuery in Metabase

-This page provides information on how to connect Metabase to a [Bigquery](https://cloud.google.com/bigquery) dataset.
+This page provides information on how to connect Metabase to a Google [Bigquery](https://cloud.google.com/bigquery) dataset.

 - **Starting in v0.15.0**, Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.